Terevenen2/LOL-Client-TOOL/README.md

 Known problems to fix:
  - Handle if the tool start and the client isnt runing
  - Change status to online, offline or mobile (make it realy work)
- - Auto lock ban champion you want to play when there is a ban phase